yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 ## Create a firewall rule

 In order to access Yugabyte Platform from outside the GCP environment, you have to enable firewall rules.
-At a minimum, you need the following:
+At a minimum, you need to be able to do the following:

-- Access the Yugabyte Platform instance over SSH (port `tcp:22`)
+- Access the Yugabyte Platform instance over SSH (port `tcp:22`).
-- Check, manage, and upgrade Yugabyte Platform (port `tcp:8800`)
+- Check, manage, and upgrade Yugabyte Platform (port `tcp:8800`).
-- View the Yugabyte Platform UI (port `tcp:80`)
+- View the Yugabyte Platform UI (port `tcp:80`).

-If you are using your own Virtual Private Cloud (VPC) as a self-managed configuration, the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 9300, 9042, 5433, 6379.
+If you are using your own Virtual Private Cloud (VPC) as a self-managed configuration, the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 13000, 9300, 9042, 5433, 6379.
 For more information, see [Default ports](../../../../reference/configuration/default-ports).

 Next, you need to create a firewall entry, as follows: